-NOTE: See the M86 Web Filter User Guide, M86 IR Web Filter User Guide, or the Web Filter portion of the M86 WFR User Guide for information about the Override Account feature.

-- 2. If the "Re-authentication" option was selected, in the Logon Script Path field, \(\bar{PDCSHARE\}\)scripts displays by default.
+- Details about the Web-based Authentication option can be found in the M86 Web Filter Authentication User Guide. - See the M86 Web Filter User Guide, M86 IR Web Filter User Guide, or the Web Filter portion of the M86 WFR User Guide for information about the Override Account feature. - The Re-authentication option only supports Internet Explorer browsers.
+End users who are using other browser types (Firefox, Safari, Chrome, etc.) will not be able to re-authenticate themselves. - 2.
+If the "Re-authentication" option was selected, in the Logon Script Path field, \\PDCSHARE\\script\s \text{displays} by default.
 In this field, enter the path of the logon script that the Web Filter will use when re-authenticating users on the network, in the event that a user's machine loses its connection with the server, or if the server is rebooted.
 This format requires the entry of two backslashes, the authentication server's computer name (or computer IP address) in capital letters, a backslash, and name of the share path. - 3.
 Click Apply to apply your settings.